OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/code-patterns/ref-code-patterns.md

 Check Discovery for the producer module.
 If the producer is supposed to provide services to its current consumers move it to a lower sublayer.
 If not, reevaluate the inclusion of the consumed elements in the producer module, and move the consumed elements to a lower sublayer module.

+### Team strongly coupled with another team

+Apps owned by a team with strong dependencies on apps owned by other teams.

+**Impact**

+Using strong dependencies across different teams makes their apps' life cycles also dependent.

+**How to fix**

+To promote team autonomy, OutSystems recommends you use loose coupling to consume elements across teams.
+To get more details on each finding, select the magnifying glass icon to open the **Consumed elements**.
+Identify those consumed elements that can be provided in a loosely coupled way.

+If loose coupling isn’t an option, check the nature of the consumed elements and move them to the appropriate app.
+For example, move business-agnostic modules to a foundation app, and business-related modules to a core app.

+Foundation apps are stable and rarely modified.
+They are allowed to expose elements through tight coupling to other teams' apps, enabling the reusability of business-agnostic elements.
+To allow foundation apps to expose elements to other teams, select the magnifying glass icon to open the **Consumed elements** and switch the toggle; In the same window, select **Allow all apps** to allow all apps from a team to expose elements to other teams.
+This sets the status of the findings as "Won't fix".

 ## Performance

 ### Unlimited records in Aggregate